markuched13/markuched13.github.io/posts/thm/brainpan1.md

 I'll run the binary
 ![image](https://user-images.githubusercontent.com/113513376/220007694-eb247e85-d35d-4fe6-8c1f-36c77ac19995.png)

-So we opens up a port and the service is running on port 9999
+So it opens up a port and the service is running on port 9999

 I can confirm by scanning it from my linux box